 circuit - any arbitrary collection of active or passive electrical elements treated as a unit

-node - any electrical connection point; also called die node (may be digital or analog; may be a connection internal to a circuit or between circuits)
+node - any electrical connection point; (may be digital or analog; may be a connection internal to a circuit or between circuits).
+A node may be a connection point anywhere on the die, including die pads and die bumps which connect the die to the package.

-Pad - a special case of a node.
-A pad connects a buffer or other circuitry to a package; also called die pad.
+pad, bump - a special case of a node.
+A pad or bump connects a buffer or other circuitry to a package; also called die pad or die bump.

 port - access point in an [External Model] or [External Circuit] definition for digital or analog signals